ministryofjustice/hmpps-probation-frontend-components/README.md

 The package assumes adherance to the standard [hmpps-template-typescript](https://github.com/ministryofjustice/hmpps-template-typescript) project.
 It requires:
- - a user object to be available on `res.locals` containing a token, displayName, and authSource.
+ - a user object to be available on `res.locals` containing a token and displayName.
  - nunjucks to be setup
+ - the environment variable `COMPONENT_API_URL` to be set for each environment
+ - the environment variables `AUTH_CODE_CLIENT_ID` and `AUTH_CODE_CLIENT_SECRET` to be set to allow authenticating with the dev environment locally
- - an environment variable to be set for the micro frontend components api called `COMPONENT_API_URL`
+ - the environment variable `HMPPS_AUTH_URL` to be set to `https://sign-in-dev.hmpps.service.justice.gov.uk/auth` to authenticate with the dev environment locally
  - to be run AFTER helmet middleware

 ### Installation